Chao-Xi/jxazurebook/docs/az104/5az_storage.md

 Secondary region, and it has its own availability zones and inside of those availability zones, their own datacenters, and we have independent cooling, power, and network here as well.

-This option we would use here would provide us 3 copies of our data in a single availability zone in 2 different regions, as you see here.
-And this option would be known as **geo-redundant storage.**
+This option we would use here would <mark>provide us 3 copies of our data in a single availability zone in 2 different regions</mark>.
+And this option would be known as **<mark>geo-redundant storage.</mark>**

 ![Alt Image Text](../images/az104_5_4.png "Body image")

-**Store a single copy of our data in each availability zone in the home region and then store 3 copies of our data inside of an availability zone in a secondary region**, and this is known as **geo-zonal redundant storage**.
+**Store a single copy of our data in each availability zone in the home region and then store 3 copies of our data inside of an availability zone in a secondary region**, and this is known as **<mark>geo-zonal redundant storage</mark>**.

 ![Alt Image Text](../images/az104_5_5.png "Body image")

-Same thing as the geo-zonal redundant storage, except for that the data stored in the **secondary region is read-access, and this is read-access geo-zonal redundant storage**.
+Same thing as the geo-zonal redundant storage, except for that **the data stored in the secondary region is read-access, and this is read-access <mark>geo-zonal redundant storage</mark>**.

 ### Demo